saikatb/Loan_Prediction_Analysis/Loan_Prediction_Analysis_Version1.0.md

     Loan_Status          0    0.000000
 ```

-So, the maximum number of null values **(8.14 % )** present in the column **Credit_History**.
+So, the maximum number of null values **(8.14%)** present in the column ***Credit_History***.
 Since the number of null values present is far below 15% and henceforth there is no need to drop any of the column from the dataframe.

 Inspite of that, those null values can be replaced with the suitable values i.e. 0, mean, median or mode.